-(There’s already no penalty for using Sling skill w/ the bola perdida, which essentially is a sling; you just throw weapon and stone together!
+(There’s already no penalty for using Sling skill with the bola perdida, which essentially is a sling; you just throw weapon and stone together!
 See Low-Tech.)

 2022-07-19: Really, slings should use Sling skill, heavy slings a Two-Handed Sling skill, and staff slings a Staff Sling skill.